-Beyond his academic work, he is also an avid explorer of the suburbia and his untapped world of warehouses, highways, and gated communities.
+Beyond his academic work, he is also an avid explorer of the suburbia and its untapped world of warehouses, pinball temples, jump-parks, and gated communities.

-Phillip Denny is a fourth-year PhD student working on histories of architectural prefabrication, colonialism, and urbanization in the twentieth century.
+Phillip Denny is a PhD candidate working on histories of architectural prefabrication, colonialism, and urbanization in the twentieth century.
 He is advised by Antoine Picon and Sarah M. Whiting.
 Phillip was a Frederick Sheldon Traveling Fellow in Germany for the 2021–22 academic year.

 Phillip frequently writes about architecture, art, and design.
-His writing has recently appeared in Harvard Design Magazine, Volume, Metropolis, The New York Times, CLOG, PLAT, Urban Planning, Footprint, See/Saw, and Pidgin.
-Recent projects include a monographic study of the German architect and urban planner Ludwig Hilberseimer (with Charles Waldheim), and a genealogy of “creaturely” architecture in Inscriptions: Architecture Before Speech, edited by K. Michael Hays and Andrew Holder (forthcoming; Harvard University Press).
-He edited The Art of Joining: Designing the Universal Connector (Leipzig: Spector Books), a pocketbook anthology of original research on the architect Konrad Wachsmann.
-Phillip also contributed to the catalogue for Architecture Itself and Other Postmodernist Myths, curated by Sylvia Lavin at the CCA in Montréal, and Stressing Wachsmann: Strukturen für eine Zukunft (forthcoming; Edition Angewandte).
-He is a member of the editorial board of The Architect’s Newspaper and an editor of The New York Review of Architecture.
-Phillip is a founder and curator at a83, a gallery and organization in Soho, New York, with a three-part mission to exhibit, publish, and promote experimental projects in architecture, art, and design.
-Phillip lectures on the history of modern and contemporary architecture at Boston Architectural College.
+His writing has appeared in Harvard Design Magazine, Volume, Metropolis, The New York Times, and other publications.
+Recent projects include a genealogy of “creaturely” architecture in Inscriptions: Architecture Before Speech, edited by K. Michael Hays and Andrew Holder (Harvard University Press), and The Art of Joining: Designing the Universal Connector (Leipzig: Spector Books), a pocketbook anthology of original research on the architect Konrad Wachsmann.
+He is a member of the editorial board of Architect’s Newspaper and editor of New York Review of Architecture.
+In 2020, Phillip co-founded a83, a gallery and organization in Soho, New York, with a three-part mission to exhibit, publish, and promote experimental projects in architecture, art, and design.

 Phillip completed his Master of Architecture degree at Princeton University, where he graduated with the certificate in Media + Modernity, and received the School of Architecture History and Theory Prize.
 He received a Master’s degree from Harvard University in 2019.
 He also holds a professional Bachelor of Architecture degree from Carnegie Mellon University, where he was awarded the Louis F Valentour Fellowship, the Pittsburgh History and Landmarks Foundation Prize for Architecture History, and the AIA Henry Adams Medal.
-He has practiced in numerous roles with architecture firms and organizations in the United States and Europe, including AMO, the research arm of OMA/Rem Koolhaas, MOS Architects of New York, and C-Lab at Columbia University.
+He has practiced in numerous roles with architecture firms and organizations in the United States and Europe, including OMA/Rem Koolhaas, MOS Architects of New York, and C-Lab at Columbia University.
 In 2018, Phillip was a fellow of the Bauhaus Global Modernism Lab in Dessau, Germany.
 In 2019, he received a Graham Foundation grant to support his work on an English-language translation of Nicolas Schöffer’s 1969 urban manifesto La ville cybernétique.
-He curated the exhibition “Teamwork: The Art of Joining,” at KÉK, the Hungarian Contemporary Architecture Centre in Budapest, Hungary, in December 2019.

 Tamer Elshayal is an urbanist working at the intersection of urban theory, critical geography, environmental anthropology, and science and technology studies.
 His current research seeks to examine the shifting spatialities of mega-engineering in the Middle East through the study of spatial and cultural politics of large infrastructural projects.
 He is interested in how large engineering schemes reconfigure territories and landscapes as they take shape in discursive and material mediums and how they engender contested socio-spatial formations.